adobe/commerce-cif-connector/README.md

 For local development and on-prem self-hosted customer deployments you can install all the modules of the connector and also its required dependencies with the [all](all) content package.

-For AEM AMS customers the CIF Connector is installed like other AEM Feature Packs as it _can not_ be deployed via Cloud Manager, please contact the SRE.
+For AEM AMS customers the CIF Connector is installed like other AEM Feature Packs as it _can not_ be deployed via Cloud Manager, please contact the CSE.

 ### Via "all" package